 AdobeStock © photobyphotoboy

-Employment of recognized skilled workers (Sections 18a, 18b of the Residence Act)
+Employment of Recognized Skilled Workers (Sections 18a, 18b of the Residence Act)

 Changes to the EU Blue Card: